sagemath/sagewiki_to_gh-2022-10-10/faq.md

 === Where is the source code to Sage? ===

-You can browse the complete source code to everything in Sage at http://hg.sagemath.org/.
-This is a web interface to the Mercurial repository.
-The main source files are at http://hg.sagemath.org/sage-main?cmd=manifest;manifest=-1;path=/sage/.
-The other directories include docs directories, the package system, etc.
+You can browse the complete source code to everything in Sage at https://github.com/sagemath/sage.
+This is a web interface to the Git repository.

 === How can I rebuild the Sage library in parallel? ===